How Race-Based Policies Are Harming South Africa: Ernst Roets

 We have a white Anglo community in South Africa that are also Western, Westerners in terms of our sort of outlook on life.

-So that's that's important to understand.
+So that's important to understand.

-And unfortunately, with regard to South Africa, this narrative narrative became established that it's simply a matter of black and white.
+And unfortunately, with regard to South Africa, this narrative became established that it's simply a matter of black and white.

 And the apartheid government is partly to blame for this, even though the apartheid arguments, the apartheid argument was that there should be homelands for the different nations.

-But but the current government and the ANC especially, because it's it's incentivized for them.
+But the current government and the ANC especially, because it's incentivized for them, the ANC is the ruling party in South Africa.

-It's incentivized for them to simply say it's just a country of white people and black people, because then they could get you know the black communities and nations to sort of unite under the banner of being black and target white people under the banner of being white.
+It's incentivized for them to simply say it's just a country of white people and black people, because then they could get the black communities and nations to sort of unite under the banner of being black and target white people under the banner of being white.

 But the truth of the matter is that it's much more nuanced than that.

-I remember, you know, celebrating the end of apartheid.
+I remember celebrating the end of apartheid.

 That itself was a highly race-based system.